vk2diy/adxi/README.md

 ## Current status of this fork

  - Firmware now builds correctly under platformio
- - KiCad files open, both schematic and layout, but with issues
+ - KiCad 8 redrawing of the schematic and a draft layout are well underway and nearing completion

 ### Next steps
- - A revised schematic and layout will be created
+ - Complete schematic and layout
+ - Order boards
+ - Verify functionality

 ## History

+### 2024-08-07
+ - First 'mostly there' release of Kicad v8 schematic and board design

 ### 2024-08-03